HAShihab/fathmm/README.md

 ## Setup:

-### Database

 * our pre-computed database, including instructions on how to create/upload the database, can be found at ftp://supfam2.cs.bris.ac.uk/FATHMM/database
-* create a configuration file named "config.ini" and enter the following (substituting the required information with your credentials):
+* create a configuration file named "config.ini" and enter the following ( substituting the required information with your credentials):

 ```
 [DATABASE]